Do you know at what times of the day (or night) you are at your absolute “sharpest”? You know, at your highest possible level of performance?

 I’ve found some very simple tools that can easily help capturing how you’re feeling in 90-minute chunks across each day.
 Preferably over a few weeks.
 So you can be sure you pinpoint these different “energy zones” accurately for your preferred daily energy patterns.

-He suggests using 90 minute time-chunks, for instance 6h00 – 8h30, 8h30 – 10h00, 10h00 – 11h30 etc all the way until you typically retire.
+Perhaps you’ll simply set up a spreadsheet using 90 minute time-chunks, for instance 6h00 – 8h30, 8h30 – 10h00, 10h00 – 11h30 etc all the way until you typically retire of a night.
 The key is to do so over numerous days, and preferably for a couple weeks.
 That way you pick up your most accurately typical daily cycles.

 It’s just about setting an alarm for every 90 minutes and capturing on a scale of 1 (lo) to 5 (hi) how energetic you felt in the past 90 minutes.
 Of course, this is where we assume that, in the main, you’ll probably be “at your sharpest” when you are at your highest level of energy, right?